pypeit/PypeIt/doc/out_spec1D.rst

 A primary data product for PypeIt are 1D, calibrated spectra for extracted sources.
 The most fundamental spectrum may be described by two arrays: flux, wavelength (in vacuum).
-These together with an error array are the minimal output for even the Quick reduction mode.
-There are, however, several methods of extraction, calibration, etc. which yield various data products.
+These together with an error array are the minimal output for even :doc:`quicklook`.
+There are, however, several methods of extraction, calibration, etc. that yield various data products.
 Additionally, a `.txt` file with `Extraction Information`_ for each extracted 1D spectrum is also produced.